 2010 - present

-PAUL VOGT can be seen almost every week on the new hit comedy PERFECT HARMONY on NBC (where he recently appeared in the musical event HAIRSPRAY LIVE!).
+PAUL VOGT can be streamed on all your devices in the new hit comedy PERFECT HARMONY on NBC (the network where he recently appeared in the sparkling musical event HAIRSPRAY LIVE!).

 Last season, he was see as an alien on The Orville on Fox and toured live across the country, reprising the role of Amos (the put-upon often overlooked husband) in "the longest-running American musical" CHICAGO, a role he performed twice on Broadway.